ccmbioinfo/chirpp/README.md

 *   `autofill()`: Automatically fills in data fields based on processed note information.
 *   `create_report()`: Generates a structured report from the processed data.

-### `chirpp.postprocess.events.Event`

-The `Event` class is designed to represent significant occurrences or pieces of information extracted from medical notes.
-It aims to provide a structured way to store and retrieve these events, facilitating features like:

-*   **Context-Aware Search**: Allowing users to search for events based on their surrounding information or context within the note.
-*   **Full-Text Search**: Enabling comprehensive searches across the content of all recorded events.

-Key methods (assuming these are primary user-facing interactions, actual methods might vary based on implementation):

-*   `to_db()`: Persists event data to the database.
-*   `from_db()`: Loads event data from the database.
-*   `search()`: Performs search operations on the stored events.

-### `chirpp.postprocess.events.SchemaError`

-This class defines a custom exception, `SchemaError`, which is raised during the postprocessing phase, likely within the `Event` class operations.
-Its purpose is to signal errors related to data validation against a predefined schema.
-This ensures data integrity and consistency when creating or manipulating event objects.

 ### `chirpp.preprocess.preprocess.SectionRemover`